FullStackWithLawrence/azureml-example/README.md

 1. Model training is a computationally intensive task and it is not free.
 You'll need a paid [Azure Subscription](https://azure.microsoft.com/en-us/pricing/purchase-options/azure-account).
 Expect to spend in the neighborhood of $0.10/per hour ($USD) when training models.

 2. This repo is currently based on Python3.9 even though this is several versions behind the latest stable version of Python. **DO NOT ARBITRARILY UPGRADE TO LATER VERSIONS OF PYTHON**.
+It will break.
 This repo is actively maintained.
 We monitor this.
 You have been warned.

+3. This project leverages [Github Actions](https://github.com/features/actions) for automated unit tests, build, deploy, in addition to automating various administrative tasks including for example, automating updates to 3rd party package requirements.
+Most of these are visible from the [Actions](https://github.com/FullStackWithLawrence/azureml-example/actions) tab above.

 ## Usage